Mongolia

 Tax exempt income includes:

-• Interest on bonds issued by the government and development bank of Mongolia.
+• Interest on bonds issued by the government, capital city, and the Development Bank of Mongolia.

 • Income of a loan guarantee institution earned from its primary activities specified in the law.